Country of Origin

-In all cases, the trapping contents remain a secret but tend to include pulverized crystalline compounds.
+In all cases, the trapping content remains secret but tends to include pulverized crystalline compounds.
 Gutwire use Japanese ubame-oak charcoal and an unspecified rare-earth element for their abilities to "absorb RFI/EMI".

 In Gutwire's best ground wire, the cable contains these two materials for passive filtration, then plugs into the power grid.
-This differs from cables with stuffed cylinders dangling freely off the back of your gear; or your gear being wired up to a central grounding box like the first type which, as Gutwire contend, will saturate over time unless connected to a wall outlet.
+This differs from cables with stuffed cylinders which dangle freely off the back of your gear; or your gear being wired up to a central ground box like the first type which, as Gutwire contend, saturates over time unless connected to a wall outlet.

-With Glen's excellent Gutwire results and the simplicity of the concept—just use a free AES/EBU, RCA or XLR socket plus a free AC port—I was keen to hear what their best ground cable could do for my system.
-Gutwire recommend against using a free AC conditioner power socket.
-Some of the company's customers reportedly buy a ground wire for each of their components but Gutwire suggest to start with your DAC or preamp.
+With Glen's reported excellent Gutwire results and the simplicity of the concept—just use a free AES/EBU, RCA or XLR socket plus a free AC port—I was keen to hear what this could do for my system.
+By the way, Gutwire recommend against using a free AC conditioner power socket.
+And, some of their customers reportedly buy a ground wire for each of their components.
+Gutwire themselves suggest to start with your DAC or preamp.

 Would you like to download the current image?